 A reservation confirmation will be emailed to you with your customer and reservation confirmation numbers, campground information, arrival and departure dates, park rules and reservation policies.
 This confirmation number will be used to reference your reservation when making any changes.

-Changes to an existing reservation can only be made by contacting the Reservation Call Center at 440-263-8158 or by emailing email@example.com.
-Changes can be made up to two days prior to your scheduled arrival date and incur charges.
+Changes to an existing reservation can only be made by contacting the Reservation Call Center at 440-263-8158 or by emailing firstname.lastname@example.org.
+Changes can be made up to two days prior to your scheduled arrival date and may incur charges.
+It is highly recommended to call the above number to make any changes to your reservation

 Individual site cancellations made four days or more in advance of your scheduled arrival incur an $8 cancellation fee in addition to an $8 reservation fee.
 Cancellations made less than four days in advance forfeit one night’s fee in addition to the cancellation and reservation fees.